-- 30.3.1 The drivers who take part in the Qualifying Stage shall start this Qualifying Stage in the order that has been assigned by the organiser, with a two-minute interval between cars. - 30.3.2 The entered driver and co-driver should be on board the car throughout the Qualifying Stage. - 30.3.3 The start order and the timetable shall be published in a bulletin.
-The procedures established for a special stage start shall apply. - 30.3.4 Should the Qualifying Stage not be run, for force majeure reasons, the order mentioned in Art.
-45.3 shall be considered to be the result of said Qualifying Stage for proceeding to select the start order of the first 10 crews for Leg 1.
+- 30.3.1 The drivers who take part in the Qualifying Stage shall start running this Qualifying Stage in the order that has been assigned by the organizer, with a two minutes' interval from one car to another. - 30.3.2 The entered driver and co-driver should be on board the car all over the Qualifying Stage. - 30.3.3 The start order and the timetable shall be published in a Bulletin.
+There shall apply the procedures established for a special event start. - 30.3.4 Should the Qualifying Stage be not run, for force majeure reasons, the order mentioned in Art.
+45.3 shall be considered to be the result of said Classification Race for proceeding to select the start order of the 10 first crews for leg 1.